What is SAFe®?

 Set time aside every day (or at least five days a week if possible) to review the workbook and study for the exam.
 It’s best to space your studying out evenly and not cram at the last minute.

 If possible, find a “study buddy” from work or within a network association.
 You can challenge and teach each other.

-Second attempt on exam (first retake) can be done immediately after first attempt.
-Third attempt requires a 10-day wait.
-Fourth attempt requires a 30-day wait.
+The second attempt on the exam (first retake) can be done immediately after the first attempt.
+The third attempt requires a 10-day wait.
+The fourth attempt requires a 30-day wait.

 Generally speaking, it is the rule in standardized testing that the test organization makes you wait increasing amounts of time.
 This is due to the fact that they feel you are not ready and need more time to prepare.

 Once you are certified, it is important to keep up with your profession and with the SAFe® community.
 You can do this by being an active member of both the online community and other communities of practice; by refreshing your knowledge periodically and by getting involved in SAFe® implementations.

 Tips to Pass Your SAFe® Exam and Get Certified